-A value of REQUEST_DECLINED, REQUEST_TCLAS_NOT_SUPPORTED_BY_AP, REJECTED_WITH_SUGGESTED_CHANGES, or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the corresponding SCS Status field of the SCS status duple in the SCS Response frame when an EHT AP denies the SCS request for the requested SCSID.
+A value of REQUEST_DECLINED, REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP (#15814), REJECTED_WITH_SUGGESTED_CHANGES, or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the corresponding SCS Status field of the SCS status duple in the SCS Response frame when an EHT AP denies the SCS request for the requested SCSID.

 If the SCS Request frame with an SCS Description element containing a QoS Characteristics element is rejected by an EHT AP by setting the Status field value to REJECTED_WITH_SUGGESTED_CHANGES, the AP shall include an SCS Descriptor element containing a QoS Characteristics element in the SCS Response frame signaling the suggested QoS characteristics parameters for this SCS stream.
-An AP shall include an SCS Descriptor element containing a QoS Characteristics element in an SCS Response frame with the Status field value set to SUCCESS or REJECTED_WITH_SUGGESTED_CHANGES only if the SCS Descriptor element in the corresponding SCS Request frame contained a QoS Characteristics element.
+An AP shall include an SCS Descriptor element containing a QoS Characteristics element in an SCS Response frame with the Status field value set to (#15015)REJECTED_WITH_SUGGESTED_CHANGES only if the SCS Descriptor element in the corresponding SCS Request frame contained a QoS Characteristics element.

 The SCS Descriptor element that is included in an SCS Response frame shall not contain any Intra-Access Category Priority element, TCLAS Elements field or TCLAS Processing Element field.
 The Request Type field value in the corresponding SCS Descriptor element is reserved.
 The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element in the SCS Response frame may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, and Medium Time.

-A non-AP EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to true may send an SCS request that contains a QoS Characteristics element whose Direction field is set to 2 (Direct Link) only if the EHT AP sets the Triggered TXOP Sharing Mode 2 Support subfield in the EHT Capabilities element it transmits to 1.
+A non-AP EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to true may send an SCS request that contains a QoS Characteristics element whose Direction field is set to 2 (Direct Link) only if both the STA and the associated EHT AP set the Triggered TXOP Sharing Mode 2 Support subfield in the EHT Capabilities element that they transmit to 1(#15815).

 The QoS Characteristics element is a reference for the EHT AP’s scheduling.
-An EHT AP should schedule transmission of downlink frames such that the delay bound and minimum data rate requested are met for the downlink Data frames if the Direction subfield of the QoS Characteristics element indicates downlink.
-An EHT AP should enable the transmission of uplink frames from the EHT STA with an interval that falls between the requested minimum and maximum service intervals and the AP should meet the minimum data rate requested if the Direction subfield of the QoS Characteristics element indicates uplink.
-An EHT AP should enable the transmission of direct link frames from the EHT STA to another STA on the link specified in the LinkID subfield of the Control Info field with an interval that falls between the requested minimum and maximum service intervals.
+An EHT AP MLD should schedule transmission of downlink frames on one or more enabled links (#16709) such that the delay bound and minimum data rate requested are met for the downlink Data frames if the Direction subfield of the QoS Characteristics element indicates downlink.
+An EHT AP MLD should facilitate (#17171) the transmission of uplink frames on one or more enabled links (#16709) from the EHT STA within (#16073) an interval that falls between the requested minimum and maximum service intervals and the AP should meet the minimum data rate requested if the Direction subfield of the QoS Characteristics element indicates uplink.
+An EHT AP should facilitate (#17171) the transmission of direct link frames from the EHT STA to another STA on the link specified in the LinkID subfield of the Control Info field of the QoS Characteristics element (#15587) with an interval that falls between the requested minimum and maximum service intervals.

-The transmission of uplink Data frames should be enabled by using Basic Trigger frames or alternatively by using MU-RTS TXS Trigger frames if both EHT STAs have dot11EHTTXOPSharingTFOptionImplemented equal to true.
-The transmission of direct link frames should be enabled by using MU-RTS TXS Trigger frames if both EHT STAs have set the Triggered TXOP Sharing Mode 2 Support field in their transmitted EHT Capabilities elements to 1.
+The transmission of uplink Data frames should be facilitated (#17171) by using Basic Trigger frames or alternatively by using MU-RTS TXS Trigger frames if both EHT STAs have dot11EHTTXOPSharingTFOptionImplemented equal to true.
+The transmission of direct link frames should be facilitated (#17171) by using MU-RTS TXS Trigger frames if both EHT STAs have set the Triggered TXOP Sharing Mode 2 Support field in their transmitted EHT Capabilities elements to 1.

-If the EHT STA is a TWT scheduled STA or TWT requesting STA (see 26.8 (TWT operation)) and there are negotiated TWT SPs for the TID specified in the QoS Characteristics element with the EHT AP, the EHT AP should ensure that the service interval aligns with negotiated TWT wake intervals.
+If the EHT STA is a TWT scheduled STA or TWT requesting STA (see 26.8 (TWT operation)) and there are negotiated TWT SPs (#16292), the EHT AP should ensure that the service intervals align(#15816) with negotiated TWT wake intervals.